This is Article #2 in a 4-part Series on Yoga Injury Prevention

 Late one night, I was up in a sleeping loft reading a book on Ida’s perspectives by Rosemarie Feitus, Ida Rolf Talks About Rolfing and Physical Reality.
 In it, Ida said yoga compresses the joints and can lead to long term trouble!!!

 As a result, Ida Rolf, formerly a major proponent of physical yoga, eventually stopped recommending yoga to her Clients & Students.
-To my knowledge, she made NO mention of any viable approach to yoga injury prevention, either!

 To Say The Least, I Was Somewhat Shocked!